cristidbr-adapta/nwebsocket/README.rst

 There are many asynchronous Python WebSocket client packages out there, and almost of them require your code to use the async syntax.
 This one does not, so it's easier to use from within a Jupyter Notebook.
-All of the async code is executed within a separate thread.
+All of the async code is executed onto a separate thread.

 Guideline
 =========